-Teachers use a range of resources developed by the Catholic Education Diocese of Wollongong, The Australian Communications and Media Authority, the Office of the eSafety Commissioner and other online safety organisations to assist in the ongoing education of our students in being safe and responsible digital citizens.
+Teachers use a range of resources developed by the Catholic Education Diocese of Wollongong, Australian Communications and Media Authority, Office of the eSafety Commissioner and other online safety organisations to assist in the ongoing education of our students in being safe and responsible digital citizens.

 Below are some valuable links with information and resources to support students, parents, carers and educators in addressing bullying, online safety, digital citizenship and wellbeing.
 The CEDoW eSafety page may also have additional resources.

 Australian Government body with resources empowering all Australians to have safer, more positive experiences online.
 Established in 2015 with a mandate to coordinate and lead the online safety efforts across government, industry and the not-for profit community.Visit Website

 The eSafety Office has developed a parent portal specifically for parents and carers to learn about the digital environment and find tips on how to help children have safe and enjoyable online experiences.Visit Website

 A mission to reduce the incidence of bullying, cyber bullying and other cyber risks, and advocate for the safety and wellbeing of children.Visit Website

 Educational tools for students, parents and teachers, aiming to keep children safe from bullying, cyber bullying and violence.Visit Website

 Supported by the Australian Federal Police and delivered in partnership with the NSW Police, these cybersafety resources sensitively cover a range of topics including sexting, cyber bullying, online child exploitation, online privacy, and importantly what to do when something goes wrong.Visit Website